pukoframework/pukoframework.github.io/docs/basics/system-class.md

 This page displayed when not-exists routes opened.
 You can customize the look of not found page at `assets/html/id/error/notfound.html` and the controller file `controller/error.php at function notfound()`

-> These page displayed if the error controller class `error.php` set to extend the View middleware.
+<small>These page displayed if the error controller class `error.php` set to extend the View middleware.</small>

 ---